 Thursday, June 18, 2020 | 1:00 pm - 2:00 pm

 Every year, thousands of visitors descend upon Eshqua Bog Natural Area to marvel at the beauty of the wild orchids and their surrounding landscape.
 Join Hannah Epstein, AmeriCorps Field Assistant, and Jack Markoski, Stewardship & Volunteer Coordinator, as they explore the conditions that have given rise to all the unique treasures of Eshqua Bog.
-Register here.
+Watch the recording.